The Greedy Spanner is Existentially Optimal: The Optimality Argument in Doubling Metrics

 \end{proof}

-It is known that the greedy $(1+\eps)$-spanner for $n$-point doubling metrics has $O(n)$ edges and lightness $O(\log n)$ \cite{Smid09}, where the $O$-notation hides a multiplicative term of $(1/\epsilon)^{O(\ddim)}$.
-Applying \theoremref{theorem:doubling_light} in conjunction with the result of \theoremref{thm:Got15}, we reduce the lightness bound of the greedy spanner to constant. \begin{corollary} For every metric space $(M,\delta)$ with doubling dimension $\ddim$ and any parameter $0<\epsilon<\frac{1}{2}$, the greedy $(1+\epsilon)$-spanner has $n(1/\epsilon)^{O(\ddim)}$ edges and lightness $(\ddim/\epsilon)^{O(\ddim)}$. \end{corollary} {\bf Remark.} \corollaryref{cor:Greedy_G} shows that the greedy $(1+\eps)$-spanner in doubling metrics achieves optimal bounds on the size and the lightness, \emph{disregarding dependencies on $\eps$ and the doubling dimension}.
+By \theoremref{thm:smid09}, the greedy $(1+\eps)$-spanner for $n$-point doubling metrics has $O(n)$ edges and lightness $O(\log n)$, where the $O$-notation hides a multiplicative term of $(1/\epsilon)^{O(\ddim)}$.
+Applying \theoremref{theorem:doubling_light} in conjunction with \theoremref{thm:Got15}, we reduce the lightness bound of the greedy $(1+\eps)$-spanner to constant. \begin{corollary} For every metric space $(M,\delta)$ in $\mathcal{M}(n,\ddim)$ and any parameter $0<\epsilon<\frac{1}{2}$, the greedy $(1+\epsilon)$-spanner has $n(1/\epsilon)^{O(\ddim)}$ edges and lightness $(\ddim/\epsilon)^{O(\ddim)}$. \end{corollary} {\bf Remark.} \corollaryref{cor:Greedy_G} shows that the greedy $(1+\eps)$-spanner in doubling metrics achieves optimal bounds on the size and the lightness, \emph{disregarding dependencies on $\eps$ and the doubling dimension}.
 However, improving these dependencies is a fundamental challenge of practical importance.
 By \theoremref{theorem:doubling_light}, any improvement whatsoever in the dependencies on $\eps$ and the doubling dimension on either the size or the lightness of \emph{any spanner construction} for doubling metrics -- would trigger a similar improvement to the greedy spanner.
+Note that the recent result of Borradaile \etal ~\cite{BLW19} shows that the greedy $(1+\eps)$-spanner has lightness $(1/\epsilon)^{O(\ddim)}$